 Founded in 1910, the Brooklyn Botanic Garden is situated on 52-acres in the heart of Brooklyn.
 It has 16 gardens (and another one opening up in late 2019) along with a conservatory that can accommodate various plant environments.

 Tips For Your Visit

-- Eating - Aside from water bottles and baby bottles, no outside food may be brought into the Brooklyn Botanic Garden.
-Visitors can purchase and enjoy refreshments at the Terrace Cafe.
+- Aside from water bottles and baby bottles, no outside food may be brought into the Brooklyn Botanic Garden.
 No picnicking is allowed at BBG.
 You can pick up a sandwich or salad at the casual coffee bar.
 For a more formal meal head to Yellow Magnolia Cafe that specializes in vegetable-centric cuisine.

 - The Cherry Esplanade is the only place in the BBG where visitors are allowed to sit on the lawn.

 - Don't miss the Garden Gift Shop - they have wonderful gifts for people who love to garden.

 - No smoking is allowed in the Garden.

 - Children's Garden: Here children of all ages can learn about the gardening process and even participate in building their own creations.

 - Discovery Garden: Children and their adult caregivers can explore the Discovery Garden where kids are encouraged to explore and interact with the natural world.